rajanlamic/frontend-coding-test/README.md

-Implement a module called solution that satisfies the tests.
+# Implement a module called solution that satisfies the tests.

+## Install

+npm install

+## Run

+npm start